The saddle pad remained unwashed throughout the 2013-2018 horse show seasons before finally being cleaned in 2019.

 Thanks to the excellent quality of production materials, it takes only a little machine-wash and soft ironing to get the saddle pad back into a perfect shape!

-EquineLUX saddle pads and half pads without sheepskin are machine washable.
+EquineLUX saddle pads or half pads without sheepskin are machine washable.
 However, we recommend following our specific care instructions for best results.

 Before washing